arviz-devs/arviz/docs/source/schema/schema.md

 * `inference_library_version`: version of the inference library used.

 Metadata can be stored at the whole `DataTree` level but also at group level when needed.
+In particular, the `name` attribute is only taken into account at the `DataTree` level whereas `sample_dims` or `sampled_variables` are only taken into account at the group level.

 ## Relations between groups